Written by the Dental Fear Central Web Team

 Visit the Kit Calm website to find out more!

-These alternatives don’t have quite the same 100% control effect as the Dental Button, but they’re a lot cheaper and can work a treat:
+These following alternatives may not be as flashy, but they’re a lot cheaper and can work a treat:

 - a simple wireless door bell from somewhere like B&Q